-One of the colder provinces in Canada, Nunavut is the largest and most northern of the Canadian territories and provinces.
-It is also the newest, only separating from the Northwest Territories in April 1, 1999.
+One of the colder regions in Canada, Nunavut is the largest and most northern of the Canadian territories.
+It is also the newest, only separated from the Northwest Territories on April 1, 1999.
 As the largest geopolitical sub-division in North America with an area of 2.093 million km² and a population of just over 30 000 people, Nunavut is one of the most remote, and sparsely populated regions in the world.
-The capital city of Iquluit, on Baffin Island, is situated in the eastern point of the province.
+The capital city of Iqaluit, on Baffin Island, is situated in the eastern point of the territory.

-Nunavut is a unique province in that it is the only area in Canada not connected to the rest of the country by any highways.
-The weather station Alert, is the northernmost populated place on earth, only 508 miles from the North Pole.
+Nunavut is a unique territory in that it is the only area in Canada not connected to the rest of the country by any highways.
+The weather station known as Alert is the northernmost place on earth, only 508 miles from the North Pole.

 Cost of living in Nunavut

 Nunavut is extremely isolated and due to this, some basic costs can be rather high.
-The cost of materials and labor are also higher, and this, combined with the extreme weather conditions can be a large deterrent for people choosing to live in this part of Canada.
-In comparison however, the minimum wage of $11 is the highest in the country and the average household income is between $32,000 and $35,000 per year.
-Government in the province do ensure that their residents are well taken care of with subsidies and the lowering of some essential produce items costs.
+The cost of materials and labor is also higher, and this, combined with the extreme weather conditions can be a large deterrent for people choosing to live in this part of Canada.
+In comparison, however, the minimum wage of $16 is the highest in the country.
+The government in the province ensures that their residents are well taken care of with subsidies and the lowering of some essential produce items costs.

 Nunavut has only one college, the Nunavut Arctic College, which offers a very limited range of degrees.
 Primary and Secondary education is well-equipped in only two areas of the province; the Qikiqtani Region and Kitikmeot.